 Not only will you save money, but in one go will have enough presents for various people and occasions.

 A big mistake that a lot of people make and that ends up being even more expensive is putting off their Diwali shopping until the last minute.

-This is double trouble since one has to pay more seeing that most shops increase their prices around this time along with battling the maddening crowd of people who too are doing their last minute shopping.
+This is double trouble since one has to pay more seeing that most shops increase their prices around this time along with battling the maddening crowd of people who are also doing their last minute shopping.

 If you buy early, you will get a wider range of options to choose from, lower prices, better bargains, and be free of tension closer to the festival season.

 Although more of a western norm, it is slowly being introduced in India by the way of malls and international shopping centers.

 Gift cards are an excellent way to go since they can incorporate a wide range of choices and not limit you to just one particular thing.

 But the thing to be kept in mind is that the gift card must be from a retailer that has multiple branches across the city or even the country.
 And it is always good to get a gift card from a trusted and well-established store rather than a second grade one.

 Gift cards of apparel or technology stores are great gifts that a person will appreciate more than a standard box of sweets.